How to create a good password 2023

 The cybercriminal therefore has unlimited attempts to crack your password.
 They will probably start with a ‘Dictionary attack’.
 This uses an extensive dictionary database of common passwords based on various languages and permutations.

-The complexity of a password can determine how long it takes a cybercriminal to decrypt or ‘crack’ an encrypted password
+A hand held electronic computer showing the complexity of a password can determine how long it takes a cybercriminal to decrypt or ‘crack’ an encrypted password

 The English language for example contains a vast number of words, the Oxford English Dictionary has more than 273,000 words, with around 171,476 in common use.